HDAI654/TGS/README.md

 # 📝 Contributing
 Contributions are welcome and encouraged!
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.

+# Important Note
+To Use this project you must run the Back-End and Front-End together.

 # LICENSE
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.